 All of this took place in a period when according to the most reliable law enforcement statistics, crime was actually undergoing a slight decrease.

-Today, we are beginning to feel the cost of warehousing repeat offenders for life under the various new "three strikes, you’re out" laws passed during the TV news’ virtual-reality crime wave.
-Some prisons and jails are becoming so overcrowded that they are forced to release non-three strikes offenders who have served a third or less of their sentences.
-Other states and cities will be severely financially strapped trying to build enough jail and prison space to hold all their offenders.
+Today, we're burdened with the cost of warehousing repeat offenders for life under the various new "three strikes, you’re out" laws passed during the TV news’ virtual-reality crime wave.
+Some prisons and jails became so overcrowded that they were forced to release non-three strikes offenders who had served a third or less of their sentences.
+Other states and cities will be severely financially strapped for a long time by their efforts to build enough jail and prison space to hold all their offenders.

-These results are a bit bizarre, but they are really no more than what we should expect when social policy is based on virtual reality.
+These results are bizarre and worse.
+But they're really no more than what we should expect when social policy is based on virtual reality.